yegor256/cam/README.md

 will run in the background: you can safely close the console and come back when the dataset is ready and the container is deleted.

+If the script fails at some point, you can restart it again, without deleting previously created files.
+The process is incremental --- it will understand where it stopped before.

 You can also run it without Docker:

 ```bash